pypa/packaging.python.org/source/guides/analyzing-pypi-package-downloads.rst

 release has been deleted from PyPI.
 The metadata table includes the ``path`` column, which includes the hash and artifact filename.

+Note that the URL generated here is not guaranteed to be stable, but currently aligns with the URL where PyPI artifacts are hosted.
 ::

     SELECT